mailram1986/MicRooN/README.md

 * Linux Based Installation
 To use miRSEQ and miRINT, the user needs the following file:

+The classifier is designed to identify the asssociation of miR based with "miRSEQ.model" and then the output of the model which is a prediction saying either its associated with cancer or not.
+If the miR predicted is associated with cancer.
+Then run RNAhybrid with the "ONCOGENE.fasta" or "TSG.fasta".

+The result obtained from the RNAhybrid is fed as input into the "PAIRFINDER" - a perl script to calculate various features for the obtained miR:mRNA interaction.

+*********
+Convert the file to libsvm format and depending on the number of seed formed during the miR:mRNA interaction the respective model for prediction is choosen.

 1. Test dataset – Prepared from the features extracted from the sequence and from hybridized structures for miRSEQ and miRINT respectively.